 In the U.S., Form A of Schedule 1040 provides a variety of itemized deductions types that enable the taxpayer ultimately to directly reduce his/her taxable income.
 These include allowances for medical expenses, state and local government taxes, mortgage interest payments, charitable contributions, and other such outlays.
 The larger the pecuniary value of these deductions, the lower the taxable income of the taxpayer.
-Furthermore, given the rather varied, numerous, and sometimes complex forms of these deductions, and given the limited ability for the IRS to verify many of these itemized deductions, taxpayers filing their tax returns and claiming itemized deductions have an opportunity to derive direct tax benefits by overstating their itemized deductions.
-Thus, it is hypothesized that the greater the proportion of taxpayers who itemize their tax deductions (PCTITEM), the greater the degree to which itemized deductions are exaggerated and hence the greater the direct expected benefits of federal personal income tax evasion/under-reporting taxable income.
+Furthermore, given the rather varied, numerous, and sometimes complex forms of these deductions, and given the limited ability for the IRS to verify many of these itemized deductions, taxpayers filing their tax returns and claiming itemized deductions.
+Thus, it is hypothesized that the greater the proportion of taxpayers who itemize their tax deductions (PCTITEM),2 the greater the degree to which itemized deductions are exaggerated and hence the greater the direct expected benefits of federal personal income tax evasion/under-reporting taxable income.
 Interestingly, this variable, which reduces taxable income, has been effectively ignored in the official tax evasion literature to date.